 Quaint, modern or historic, whatever tickles your fancy, you can find it with one day in Quebec City, Canada.
 The 400-year-old city is a traveller’s dream.
 There’s plenty to see & do in Quebec City in 24 hours.
-It’s packed with shops, restaurants, and boutiques and exudes the charm of an old French city.
+The streets of the Old City (Vieux Québec) are packed with shops, restaurants, and boutiques.
+The historic centre exudes the charm of an old French city.

 While French is the official language of Quebec, most locals speak some English.
 You should have no trouble enjoying your first 24 hours in Quebec City to the fullest.

 Not sure where to go in Quebec City in one day?
 Plan your trip with this complete 1-day Quebec City itinerary.

 Where to go in Quebec City in one day: A complete 1-day itinerary

 Québec City is compact.
 With most of the best tourist sites within walking or cycling distance, spending one day in Quebec City is a doddle.
 The city has no subway, but it’s serviced by regular and convenient buses.